Jewelry maintenance – worn with love, kept with care

 - Is it a pendant worn occasionally on a special occasion?

-– Or perhaps a bracelet that is worn often and with which you move around a lot?
+- Or perhaps a bracelet that is worn often and that you move around a lot?

-So for rings, which are going to take a lot of abuse, I recommend harder-end gemstones.
+For rings, which have to endure a lot, I therefore recommend gemstones from the harder segment.
 Pearls or softer stones are beautiful – but perhaps better suited for earrings or a pendant.
-Or for a ring that you deliberately take off when you know it will get some wear.
+Or for a ring that you deliberately take off when you know it’s going to take some beating.

 Annual checkup: prevention rather than cure

-A little inspection really makes all the difference.
+A little check really makes all the difference.
 Just checking the legs, checking the clasp, cleaning the gemstones and maybe having the ring polished or matted nicely again.
-This doesn’t have to be a major procedure – but it can save you a lot of trouble.
-Because often it is only noticeable when it is actually already too late….
+This does not have to be a major operation – but it can save you a lot of suffering.
+Because often it is not noticeable until it is actually too late.

 Emotion deserves attention

-Many pieces of jewelry I make or rework carry a story.
+Many of the jewellery pieces I make or rework carry a story.
 A memory of a loved one, a new phase of life, a promise or a grateful moment.

 And that is precisely why it is important to take good care of it.
 A piece of jewelry is allowed to live, but it is also allowed to be cared for from time to time.
 Just as you cherish your story, it is nice if you also treat the jewelry itself with love.

-Are you curious if your ring is still set properly?
+Are you curious if your ring is still properly set?
 Would you like advice on gemstones or pearls?
-Or would you like to give your jewelry a check-up?
+Or do you want to give your jewellery a little apk?
+You are welcome to visit my studio in Beltrum.

-I am happy to look with you, think with you – and tell you what the jewelry needs to be worn for many years to come.
+Simply make an appointment via the contact page.
+I like to look with you, think with you – and tell you what the jewellery needs to be worn for many years to come.

 Love,